Dynamic Vertical Scaling in Microsoft Fabric Python Notebooks

 Tested on Microsoft Fabric as of April 2026.
 Official reference: Develop, execute, and manage notebooks and Python experience on Notebook.

-Written by Claude · Special thanks to Engineering for sharing this technique.
+Special thanks to a colleague from Engineering for sharing this technique.
+Written with the help of Claude.